Employee Vs. Independent Contractor?

 1. Instructions

-A worker who must comply with another persons' instructions about when, where
+A worker who must comply with another persons'

-and how he or she is to work is ordinarily an employee.
-If the service
+to work is ordinarily an employee.
+If the service recipient has the right to

-recipient has the right to require compliance with instructions, or require
+require compliance with instructions, or require

 completion of a different scope of work using specified guidelines, it is